 Two days later, I was speaking to one of my on-line friends who was having similar problems explaining this cancer to family and friends.
 Again ‘Neuro‘ was proving difficult with the assumption that it’s somehow related to the brain.
 Technically not far from the truth but context is really important given that most people look at cancer in anatomical terms.

-I’ve struggled over the past 5 years to explain this disease in layperson terms.
+I’ve struggled since 2010 to explain this disease in layperson terms.
 It’s actually one of the reasons for my ‘study’ and my blog.
 It’s getting easier, particularly when answering questions.
 However, if Neuroendocrine Cancer knowledge was an iceberg, I’d still be at the tip!
-I did write a blog last year entitled Horrible Hormones which supports an explanation.
-You might like to read it – perhaps helpful to aid your overall understanding of this blog.
+I did write a post entitled Horrible Hormones which supports an explanation.
+You might like to read it – perhaps helpful to aid your overall understanding of this post.

 I’ve therefore decided to attempt a short, generic but still sufficiently detailed explanation of ‘Neuroendocrine‘ in relation to my Cancer.
 I suspect by the end of this blog, it will not be as short as I had wished.
 I do like a challenge 🙂 Here goes:

 The neuroendocrine system is made up of a network of cells that are distributed throughout the body.
 The word neuroendocrine refers to 2 qualities of these cells: they have a similar structure to nerve cells (neurons) and produce hormones like endocrine cells.
 Neuroendocrine cells release hormones into the bloodstream in response to chemical signals from other cells or messages from the nervous system.
 Basically hormones travel in the bloodstream and makes things happen in another part of the body.

 These neuroendocrine cells are scattered throughout the body performing different roles based on location, e.g.

 - Neuroendocrine cells in the digestive system regulate intestinal movements and the release of digestive enzymes